mekas/mb1313600022/README.md

 - Generally rejected, the base idea is too similar with Assignment 1 only change the content
 - Please add distinctive features unique to your app.

+Answer : I added some features like share and rating.

 ### 1313618012 (Fathimah Azzahra) Pending
 I want to make an app that gives notification reminder to upcoming movies with details